ModdingLinked

 Setup

-1. Download the latest xEdit release from the xEdit Discord server, in the xedit-builds channel (ignore the "EXTREMELY_EXPERIMENTAL" versions).
+1. Download the latest xEdit release from the xEdit Discord server, in the xedit-builds channel.

 2. Extract the archive and place the files inside a folder of your choosing (do not use a UAC protected folder or the game folder).